 If documentation is missing, the claimant has 30 days from the receipt of notification to provide the missing information.
 Otherwise, the claim will be denied.

-Once the verification process is complete, the claimant is notified of the fund’s decision.
+Once the verification process is complete, the claimant is notified of the fund’s decision and the amount being award by the 9/11 VCF, if the claim has been approved.

 If the claimant is eligible for compensation, a review of the requested compensation will be conducted, including checks with employers if lost earnings are claimed and a check for existing compensation received from other programs.